-Table 3: By identifying the gaps in antibiotic use, organizations can tailor their project improvement efforts more effectively expressed in terms of compliance with workflow changes.
-Compare your outcomes against other related metrics your organization is tracking.
-Read this paper from the Institute for Healthcare Improvement to understand how small local steps
+Table 3: By identifying the gaps in antibiotic use, organizations can tailor their project improvement efforts more effectively

 Evaluate outcomes, celebrate wins, and adjust the plan when necessary.
 Measure both process and outcome metrics.
 Outcome metrics include the rates outlined in the leadership checklist.
-Process metrics will depend upon the workflow you are trying to improve and are generally
+Process metrics will depend upon the workflow you are trying to improve and are generally expressed in terms of compliance with workflow changes.